Nephandus/TOP_ruby_programming/README.md

-Just The Odin Project's (pre-Rails) Ruby projects:
+Just The Odin Project's (pre-Rails) Ruby projects

-    Caeser_cipher's just a shift cipher encoder.
-No interface was specified or any exception catching expected.
+    Caeser_cipher's just a shift cipher encoder method.

+    Substrings is a method to count instances of an array of strings within another string, which returns the count as a hash.